Mosco convergence of gradient forms with non-convex interaction potential: Introduction

-Summarizing the outline we list the central accomplishments of this article: \begin{itemize} \item \cref{thm:m1} ensures Mosco convergence for a sequence of superposed $d$-di\-men\-sional gradient-type Dirichlet forms on $S\times\R^d$ with a Polish space $S$.
+Summarizing the outline we list the central accomplishments of this article: \begin{itemize} \item The version of the theorem of Mosco-Kuwae-Shioya formulated and proven in this article provides an amendment to the original version, in which {(M1)} is replaced by the alternative condition (a) of \amind{}.
+In some instances the new condition is easier to check, since it allows to exploit knowledge on the resolvents, for example the sub-Markovianity. \item \cref{thm:m1} ensures Mosco convergence for a sequence of superposed $d$-di\-men\-sional gradient-type Dirichlet forms on $S\times\R^d$ with a Polish space $S$.
 The respective dis\-integration- and mixing measures vary. \item \cref{cor:mosco} uses the statement provided by \cref{thm:m1} to derive a result on Mosco convergence for a sequence of minimal gradient forms with varying reference measures in an effectively infinite-dimensional setting. \item For the proof of \cref{thm:m1} we recall the method of Finite Elements, which is used in numerical analysis.
 Starting with the Coxeter-Freudenthal-Kuhn triangulation of $\R^d$ we set up a particular scheme of finite elements.
 The relevant properties, which make them useful in the theory of Dirichlet forms, are proven in \cref{thm:partun} and \cref{lem:polygon}. \item A first application in the context of a non-log-concave reference measure on a general state space $E=L^2(\Omega,\lambda)$ is presented in \cref{thm:bougen}.
 We consider the images of a Gaussian measure under orthogonal projections and a perturbing density $\exp(-\int_\Omega f\circ h\de\lambda)$, $h\in E$, for a function $f:\R\to\R$ with bounded variation. \end{itemize}